Smriti Khanal

 Postdoctoral Research Associate

-I completed my PhD in philosophy from Harvard University in 2025.
+I received my PhD in philosophy from Harvard University in November 2025.
 I work on philosophy written in Classical Sanskrit, or Classical Sanskrit philosophy for short.
-My philosophical interests lie in epistemology, philosophy of mind and related issues in metaphysics.
+My philosophical interests lie in epistemology, philosophy of mind, and related issues in metaphysics.

-At Princeton, my work addresses further dimensions of self-knowledge.
-I am interested in the questions of why self-knowledge matters, how it is cultivated, and how it contributes to our daily life with others.
-Within Classical Sanskrit philosophy, these questions are best addressed by studying the relationship between attention-training practices and the cultivation of virtues.
-I am currently working on papers that address the relationship between attention, the virtues, and self-knowledge.
+At Princeton, my work explores further dimensions of self-knowledge, especially its value and cultivation.
+Within Classical Sanskrit philosophy, these questions are best approached through the study of the relationship between attention-training practices and the cultivation of virtues.
+My current research focuses on the relationship between attention, the virtues, and self-knowledge.